 Amalie Emmy Noether, an influential German mathematician known for her ground-breaking contributions to abstract algebra and theoretical physics, was regarded by Albert Einstein as the most important woman in the history of mathematics.

-In honour of Noether’s genius and legacy, Perimeter Institute invites applications for Emmy Noether Visiting Fellowships from outstanding theoretical physicists who wish to pursue research at the institute while on leave from their faculty positions at home institutes.
+In honour of Noether’s genius and legacy, each year in the fall Perimeter Institute invites applications for Emmy Noether Visiting Fellowships from outstanding theoretical physicists who wish to pursue research at the institute while on leave from their faculty positions at home institutes.

 Emmy Noether Visiting Fellowships provide opportunities to pursue your research in a dynamic, multi-disciplinary environment.
-Fellows are encouraged to collaborate, take part in workshops, conferences Perimeter Scholars International Masters Program, and enjoy the productive atmosphere and amenities of Perimeter’s award-winning facility in Waterloo, Ontario
+Fellows are encouraged to collaborate, take part in workshops, conferences, the Perimeter Scholars International master's program, and to enjoy the productive atmosphere and amenities of Perimeter's award-winning facility in Waterloo, Ontario.

 Emmy Noether Visiting Fellowships are held for periods of up to one year.
 Early-career faculty-level scientists are especially encouraged to apply.

 Applications for 2016 Emmy Noether Visiting Fellowships are now being accepted.
 Please submit your Curriculum Vitae, List of Publications and Statement of Research Interests ONLINE before application deadline of January 17, 2016.